iSaluki/phhs6/content/sixth/Biology/Cells/Organelles.md

 The epitheal cells lining your airways have many hundreds of cilia that beat and move the band of mucus.
 Nearly all cell types in the body have one cilium that acts as an antenna.
 It contains receptors and allows cells to detect signals about their immediate environment.
 The only human cell to have an undulipodium (a lot of cillium) is a spermatozoon.
 The unulipodium allows the spermatozoon to move.

 ## Ribosomes
 Small, spherical and about 20nm in diameter they are constructed from ribosomal RNA.
 They are made in the nucleolus from two different subunits which pass through the nucelar envelope into the cell cytoplasm and then combine.
-Some remain free in the cytoplasm and some attach to the RER.
+Some remain free in the cytoplasm and some attach to the rER.

-Ribosomes bound to the exterior of the RER are mainly for synthesising proteins that will be exported out of the cell.
+Ribosomes bound to the exterior of the rER are mainly for synthesising proteins that will be exported out of the cell.
 Ribosomes that are free in the cytoplasm - either singularly or in a cluster - are primarily a site for synthesising proteins that will be used in the cell.

 ## Centrioles
 The centrioles consist of two bundles of microtubles at right angles to each other.
 The microtubules are made of tublin protein subunits, and are arranged to form a cylinder.